GluuFederation/flex/admin-ui/docs/auth.md

 ### Why it exists

 The Admin UI is part of **Gluu Flex**.
 A working installation must have an active license.
 Without one, the app shows a **license-error screen** instead of the normal sidebar, with options to upload a Software Statement Assertion (SSA) or start a 30-day trial.
-License verification runs immediately after OIDC sign-in and decides which screen the user sees: the normal app, or the license-error screen.
+License verification runs when the app loads, before the redirect to the sign-in page, and decides which screen the user sees: the normal app, or the license-error screen.

 The check has two halves, run sequentially: